"Not the Rand Show Soldiers": SANDF's Drill As Farewell to the Late General Moves South Africa

 SA applauds SANDF

-Through meticulous coordination and storied tradition, the military demonstrated its highest level of respect for a man who helped shape the democratic defence force.
+Through meticulous coordination, the military demonstrated its highest level of respect for a man who helped shape the democratic defence force.
 Read the comments below:

 South Africa applauds SANDF